Advertisement

 Altering the loudness and cadence of the pops makes it possible to attract other species, like this flounder.
 Alex Suescun

-Popping Cork Tackle and Rigs
+Best Popping Cork Tackle, Rigs and Bait

 • Rod and Reel: Medium-heavy 7- to 8-foot rods, spinning or casting, help make long casts and the hard snaps over a wide arc necessary for best popping cork action and quicker hook sets.
 Braided line, with its minimal stretch, also helps matters.